Skip to content

 The Philadelphia skyline as seen from Broadway in South Camden.Read moreElizabeth Robertson / Staff Photographer

-Since last month, the HHS has published a weekly list of terminated contracts as President Donald Trump’s administration pushes to slash government spending.
+Since February, the HHS has published a weekly list of terminated contracts as the Trump’s administration identifies new cuts.
 The Philadelphia Inquirer is tracking the impact locally in an effort to help readers better understand how government funding is being cut or threatened.

-The grants that were removed all appear to be connected to $11 billion in COVID-era funding the Trump administration sought to cut.
-Last week, a judge temporarily restored the funding after a lawsuit was filed by several states, including Pennsylvania and New Jersey.
+Those grants, initially included in the list, were part of $11 billion in COVID-era funding the Trump administration sought to halt.
+In April, a judge temporarily restored the funding after a lawsuit was filed by several states, including Pennsylvania and New Jersey.

 The Inquirer has identified all impacted grants whose lead recipient is based in Pennsylvania or New Jersey.
 The list below will be updated weekly, on Mondays.